weird0cats/Dynamic-Chef/README.md

 **JUST BECAUSE IT BUILDS DOESN'T MEAN IT WORKS**

-PLANS
+TODO
 - Implementing a cooking system
 - Adding some new crops
 - mod compatibility
     - rustic
     - Pam's harvestcraft(maybe, but it adds so much food)
     - food expansion
+    - groovyscript(maybe)
+    - more that I see

+DONE
+- mod compatibility
     - crafttweaker
-    - groovyscript
     - jei
-    - more that I see